Since graduating university, Paul has worked as a bookseller, librarian, and educator. Born in the UK, he now lives in Florida.

-Having worked in yards, kayaked, cycled, played tennis and generally experienced the outdoor life in Florida for nearly 10 years, I sometimes feel like I've been bitten or stung by pretty much every insect that the Sunshine State has to offer.
+Having worked in yards, kayaked, cycled, played tennis, and generally experienced the outdoor life in Florida for over ten years, I sometimes feel like I've been bitten or stung by pretty much every insect and arachnid that the Sunshine State has to offer.
 This article lists ten common "bugs" (arthropods) that can make you go ouch in Florida.

-10 Bugs That Bite or Sting in Florida
+10 Florida Insects and Arachnids That Bite or Sting

 - Red Fire Ants